ceo-py/Task-Discord-Bot/README.md

 click on the link some of the tasks will have more than one solution.

-You can join this discord server - https://discord.gg/gCcfWpMCgE and start pm the bot.
+You can join this discord server - https://discord.gg/gCcfWpMCgE and start pm the bot or simply invite him to your discord server.

 ENJOY IT!!!